Kash’s Corner: A Three Way Deal?—One Huawei CFO, Two Americans, and Two Canadians

 She, through her lawyers, submitted a admission of guilt to the crimes and statements alleged in the indictment, but she did it knowing that she was going to get a deferred prosecution agreement, meaning it was only temporary.

-If she agrees to what the you what this Biden DOJ wanted to hear, they would allow her to basically have this entire case erased uh from her record and from the national international record.
+If she agrees to what this Biden DOJ wanted to hear, they would allow her to basically have this entire case erased from her record and from the national international record.

 That's what a deferred prosecution agreement means.

-A lot of times, and this is one of the most frustrating things for Americans, and I agree with them, is large US financial institutions, banks, big banks, pick pick your name, commit um some sort of securities fraud or bank fraud or wire fraud.
+A lot of times, and this is one of the most frustrating things for Americans, and I agree with him, is large U.S. financial institutions, banks, big banks, pick your name, commit some sort of securities fraud or bank fraud or wire fraud.

 And they enter into, and you can just go on the internet and type in ex-institution and deferred prosecution agreements, and you'll probably see the most popular ones you can think of.

-Um I'm against those agreements against financial institutions to begin with, and they did the same thing here with this lady who is a CFO at Huawei, she basically bought her way out of the US criminal justice system, even though she admitted to committing all the egregious conduct in the indictment.
+She basically bought her way out of the U.S. criminal justice system, even though she admitted to committing all the egregious conduct in the indictment.

 Okay, so two things.